kyma-project/cloud-manager/docs/contributor/ui/README.md

 # Auto-updating ConfigMaps

-The following annotation should be added to every ConfigMap:
+The following annotation must be added to every ConfigMap:

 ```yaml
 metadata: